viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 Once you have created your custom resource, follow [these configuration instructions](/extend/modular-resources/configure/) to add the custom resource to your robot.

-You can also use the Viam CLI to [upload your custom resource](/extend/modular-resources/upload/) to the Viam Registry.
+You can also use the Viam CLI to [upload your custom resource](/extend/modular-resources/upload/) to the Viam Registry, to share it with other Viam users or just to other users in your organization.